deBubz/learning-react/learn/gatsby/fundamentals.md

 ## basic building blocks

-- alright functional react components wiff jsx
+- alright functional react components with jsx
 - the tut shows basic jsx nothing new
 - somethings i havent noticed
   - for SPAs component they are built to be self contained and tightly coupled within the same file